WebDevStudios/custom-post-type-ui/readme.txt

 * Added: "Export" tab on editor screens for quick access to post type or taxonomy export pages.
 * Added: CPTUI notices are now dismissable via a button on the right side.
 * Fixed: Hide "choose icon" button for non-js users.
+* Fixed: Issue with misused "parent" label key that should be parent_item_colon.
 * Updated: Switch to dedicated dashicon for color consistency between applied admin color schemes.

 = 1.3.4 - 2016-5-4 =